Jason-Whitmore/jpf/docs/Examples.md

 (Graph made via Desmos)

-where the red line is sin(x) and the blue line is the learned polynomial.
+Where the red line is sin(x) and the blue line is the learned polynomial.

 Of course, this approximation isn't perfect and could likely be improved with hyperparameter tuning.